 Add tomatoes, oregano and basil and simmer until thickened.
 Add salt, a bit at a time, stirring and tasting, until it is as salty as you’d like it.

 If required/desired, blend sauce with an immersion blender or in a blender or food processor.

 If required, further reduce by returning to pan and simmering a bit longer.

 The Pizza Muffins keep for a few days, wrapped and refrigerated.
 Or they can be frozen.
 To serve, place frozen on a parchment paper lined baking sheet and heat in 350 degree oven for a few minutes until thawed and warmed through.

-I last made these for a gathering of friends over Labour Day.
-Here's our lovely friend Leslie, having some (psst, she's one of the people who don't like olives!) ...
+I last made these for a gathering of friends over Labour Day weekend (shown in detail in this post).
+Here’s our lovely friend Leslie, having some (psst, she’s one of the people who don’t like olives!) …

 I hope you try making some yourself!